Certifiers Make Neural Networks Vulnerable to Availability Attacks: Experimental Evaluation

 \subsection{Experimental Setup}

 We run all experiments on image classification tasks.
-This means the input domain $\X = [0, 1]^n$ is the standard image domain and the output domain $\Y$ consists of $k$ class labels.
-As adversarial perturbations we consider pixel-wise perturbations within an $\epsilon$-box around the data points, \ie the perturbation set is defined as $S(x) = \{x' \in \X \mid \norm{x' - x}_\infty \leq \epsilon\}$, with $\epsilon$ defining the strength of the adversary.
+This means the input domain $\X = [0, 1]^n$ is the standard image domain, and the output domain $\Y$ consists of $k$ class labels.
+We consider pixel-wise perturbations within an $\epsilon$-box around the data points, \ie the perturbation set is defined as $S(x) = \{x' \in \X \mid \norm{x' - x}_\infty \leq \epsilon\}$, with $\epsilon$ defining the strength of the adversary.

-Our experiments use two different datasets: the MNIST database of handwritten digits (MNIST)~\cite{lecun1998gradient} and the German traffic sign recognition benchmark (GTSRB)~\cite{stallkamp2011german}.
+Our experiments use two different datasets: the MNIST database of handwritten digits (MNIST)~\cite{lecun1998gradient}, and the German traffic sign recognition benchmark (GTSRB)~\cite{stallkamp2011german}.
 MNIST is a collection of handwritten digits from 0 to 9, with $28 \times 28$ pixel gray-scale images.
+It consists of a training set with 60,000 samples and a held-out test set with 10,000 samples.
 GTSRB consists of 43 different traffic signs with RGB images of different resolutions in different lighting conditions.
-As a backdoor trigger, we use a simple pixel pattern as introduced by Gu \etal\cite{gu2019badnets}, in particular, a white, $4 \times 4$ pixel image patch in the upper left corner of the image. \Cref{fig:data} shows examples from both datasets.
+It contains 39,209 training samples and 12,630 held-out test samples.
+As a trigger, we follow \citet{gu2019badnets} and use a white, $4 \times 4$ pixel image patch in the upper left corner of the image. \Cref{fig:data} shows examples from both datasets.

+To compare the models based on their utility on clean data and attack success rate on data with a trigger, we measure their accuracy and abstain rate.
+We use the standard definition for \emph{accuracy} as the percentage of correct predictions, \ie $\frac{1}{\abs{D}} \sum_{(x, y) \in D}\mathbbm{1}[f_\theta(x) = y]$.
+The \emph{abstain rate} is measured for a given $\epsilon$ as the percentage of predictions for which certification fails, \ie $1 - \frac{1}{\abs{D}} \sum_{(x, y) \in D} C_f(x)$.
+With this definition, we measure the percentage of inputs for which the model abstains, and, therefore, the fallback is invoked.
+We evaluate both metrics on the entire test set for both benign data and data with a trigger.

+For offline certification, a network is considered robust if we can certify robustness in an $\epsilon$ radius around the original data point.
+For online certification, we need to certify that same radius around a data point that was potentially perturbed by an adversary.
+The model, therefore, needs to be robust for a radius of $2 \epsilon$ around the clean data point - one $\epsilon$ for the potential perturbation and another $\epsilon$ for the certified radius.

+For all experiments on MNIST, we use a fully connected network with 4 linear layers and ReLU activations.
+The classifiers are trained with cross-entropy loss in all training modes.
+When using adversarial training, the losses of the original sample and the adversarial sample are combined with equal weights.
+For CROWN-IBP training, we slowly grow the $\epsilon$ radius as proposed in the original implementation~\cite{zhang2020towards}.
+For our direct attack, we use a smaller radius of $\epsilon / 2$ for the trigger loss, which we found helps generalization.
+To compute the abstain rate, we use auto LiRPA~\cite{xu2020automatic}, a certifier based on CROWN~\cite{zhang2018efficient} and CNN-Cert~\cite{boopathy2019cnn} in \emph{backwards} mode, the most precise setting.